-Internship applications for 2018 are now closed.
+Internship applications for 2018 are now closed and will reopen in Jan 2019 for the following summer.
 If you are interested, you can sign up to find out more about the Scheme for next year.

 You can also sign up to the The Week for updates on the Scheme and our other initiatives.

 We're trying to make it easier for you to get work experience so you can figure out what you want (or don't want!) to do.
 We want to help passionate and talented students get the skills, training and contacts they need to pursue a social impact career.